hamptonpieryc/website/content/docs/club-rules.md

 absence of the Commodore and Vice Commodore.
 They will be directly responsible for the maintenance of a rota of Race Officers and Safety Boat crews.

-**5.2.4** Honorary Secretary: The Honorary Secretary shall keep Minute Books accurately recording all proceedings of the Club other than sailing maters or maters of the Subcommittees and the same shall be produced at every meeting of the Committee.
+**5.2.4** Honorary Secretary(Secretary): The Secretary shall keep Minute Books accurately recording all proceedings of the Club other than sailing maters or maters of the Subcommittees and the same shall be produced at every meeting of the Committee.
 They will also ensure that other Committees keep adequate minutes.
 They shall also advise the Commodore and General